 "Since there's a default judgment the only thing left is to assess damages against the default defendants," Levin said.

 Fallon's order said the plaintiffs' damages will be calculated by multiplying the total square footage of their property by the current cost per square foot of repairing and replacing defective drywall.

 The judge's order does not cover the Cabinet agency that oversees China's biggest state-owned companies, which was sued as Taishan's parent in late July, after Fallon found Taishan in contempt.

-According to the Chinese commission's website, it "performs investor's responsibilities, supervises and manages the state-owned assets of the enterprises under the supervision of the Central Government" aside from financial enterprises.
-The Cabinet agency, also known as SASAC, supervises China's 117 biggest state-owned energy and manufacturing companies, including China National Petroleum Corp., China Mobile Ltd., Air China Ltd., Dongfeng Motors Co. and Shanghai Automotive Industries Corp.
+The State-Owned Assets Supervision and Administration Commission supervises China's 117 biggest state-owned energy, manufacturing and other enterprises, including China National Petroleum Corp., China Mobile Ltd., Air China Ltd., Dongfeng Motors Co. and Shanghai Automotive Industries Corp.